Apprenticeship Boost

 The Apprenticeship Boost is part of the Government’s wider Apprenticeship Support Programme — a cross-agency response to help employers support their employees in formal training including apprenticeships, while dealing with the effects of COVID-19.

-Employers of an apprentice in their first year of apprenticeship training will be eligible for $1,000 support per month, until 5 August 2022, when the rate becomes $500 per month, while employers of an apprentice in their second year are eligible for $500 per month (all figures excluding GST).
+Employers of an apprentice in their first and second years of apprenticeship training will be eligible for $500 support per month.
 Support is available for a maximum period of 24 months.
 Payments will be made to the employer of eligible apprentices.
+Until 5 August 2022, employers were eligible for $1000 per month for apprentices in their first year and $500 per month for second apprentices in their second year (all figures excluding GST).

 Apprentice eligibility